 - Have a day of family fun at Aqua Park.

 - Explore the stunning landmark building Casa de Los Navajas.

 Located at the top of San Miguel Street in central Torremolinos La Chacha is a very popular seafood eatery.
 Is more like an open bar with few seats and tables.
 You order the seafood at the bar and it gets cooked for you on the griddle.

-For seafood lovers this is must place to eat with giant prawns, fresh squidd, clams, razor shells and much more on offer.
+For seafood lovers, this is must place to eat with giant prawns, fresh squid, clams, razor shells and much more on offer.

 Located in the heart of La Carihuela this is one of the most popular fish and seafood restaurants in Torremolinos.
 Gets extremely busy in the summer months and although the interior dining area is quite small the outside terrace set up on the square has a capacity for 600 diners.
 Here you can enjoy the freshest fish, seafood and rice dishes.
 Not cheap by Spanish standards but well worth paying that extra at least once during your holiday to Torremolinos.
 Popular dishes include freshly cooked crayfish, king prawns, local fried whitebait with lemon and the mixed seafood grill.

 Located on the main Avenida Carlota Alessandri the Figon serves a range of authentic and traditional Spanish dishes including bean stew, baby lamb, oxtail and cod.